adgellida/arduinoProjects/README.md

 Push IR remote buttons to do actions!
 DigitalToggle library has benn modified to work properly.
+Add both libraries.
+If you push button 2 a led turns ON, if you push another time it turns OFF.
+Do the same with button 3.
+It doesn't work perfect but is very functional.

 * [powerOffMonitorBasedOnPresence](https://github.com/adgellida/arduinoProjects/tree/master/powerOffMonitorBasedOnPresence)

 Power off your monitor if you go away from your desk and power on if you return.
 For now if sensor detects you blinks a led for 2-3 seconds aprox.

 TO DO:
 * Change led state with command to power on/off monitor.
 * If sensor detects you go away power off monitor.